 Professor of Neuroscience

 Please note that the only type of financial aid that can be applied to the cost of this program, other than scholarships, are Federal Stafford Loans.
-Click the “More Information and To Apply” button on the right for this program’s budget sheet and contact the UConn Office of Financial Aid Services for information regarding your individual financial aid package.
+Click the link below for this program’s budget sheet and contact the UConn Office of Financial Aid Services for information regarding your individual financial aid package.

 - Terms: Summer